2004 NCAA Division I-A football season

 The 2004 NCAA Division I-A football season was the highest level of college football competition in the United States organized by the National Collegiate Athletic Association (NCAA).
 The regular season began on August 28, 2004 and ended on December 4, 2004.
-The postseason concluded on January 4, 2005 with the Orange Bowl, which served as the season's BCS National Championship Game.
+The postseason concluded on January 4, 2005 with the Orange Bowl, which served as the season's Bowl Championship Series (BCS) National Championship Game.

 USC defeated Oklahoma in the Orange Bowl by a score of 55–19, which earned the Trojans their second consecutive AP title and first-ever BCS title.
 The Orange Bowl win and accompanying BCS title were later vacated as part of the sanctions levied against USC following an NCAA investigation.
 USC appealed the decision but was denied by the NCAA, and the 2004 BCS title was officially vacated on June 6, 2011.
+2004 is the only season in the BCS era to not have a national champion.
+To this day, USC remains stripped of this national title.

 Rule changes

 The NCAA Rules Committee adopted the following rule changes for the 2004 season: